-We note that the EIA Non-Technical Summary (NTS) concludes, in paragraph 5.2.3, that "The Application Site is situated within the context of existing industrial development".
-However, we consider that the EIA here underplays the likely impact of the proposed buildings, which include the extremely large Boiler Hall building, up to 48.75m high, 67.3m long and 30m wide, and the bunker, 45m high, 16.1m long and 50.5m wide.
-These are both of very considerable bulk and, particularly, are of a height very significantly higher than any of the existing buildings on the site.
+We note that the EIA Non-Technical Summary (NTS) concludes, in paragraph 5.1.4, that "The site is situated within the context of the existing Brookhurst Wood landfill site and existing industrial development to the north, south and east".
+However, we consider that the EIA here underplays the likely impact of the proposed buildings, which include the very large Boiler Hall building, up to 35.92m high, 59.43m long and 29.58m wide, and the bunker, 32.43m high, 24.15m long and 59.3m wide.
+These are both of very considerable bulk and, particularly, are of a height significantly higher than any of the existing buildings on the site.
 They would therefore bear only limited relation to the existing buildings.
 In addition, the development would include a 95m high flue stack, which would be wholly dissimilar to the existing buildings.

 We therefore consider that the existing development on the site would actually provide little in the way of a comparable context for the proposed development.
 The scale and form of the proposed development would not integrate with the immediately adjoining land uses to the north, south, east or west.
 As we explain above, we also consider that the proposed development would be against the characteristics of the surrounding area.
-We therefore consider that the proposed development would not satisfy criterion (a) of Policy W12 of the

-West Sussex Waste Local Plan and fail to accord with Policy 32 of the Horsham District Planning Framework.
+We therefore consider that the proposed development would not satisfy criterion (a) of Policy W12 of the West Sussex Waste Local Plan and fail to accord with Policy 32 of the Horsham District Planning Framework.

 As regards views into and out of the site, we note that the EIA includes assessments from a number of mid- and long-range viewpoints, including rights of way and other public viewpoints in the vicinity.
 We note that the EIA concludes that, at worst, the operational phase of the proposed development would have a "minor adverse" impact.
-However, we do not agree with this assessment from viewpoints 3, 4 and 11.
+However, we do not agree with this assessment from viewpoint 3.